-- 4.1 Applicants who operate their primary production enterprise under a single ABN on separate properties in different locations may apply for assistance up to the maximum amount available for the event for each eligible business. - 4.2 Consideration of eligible separate primary production enterprises may cover: - i. the staffing arrangements of the separate primary production enterprises; - ii. whether the primary production enterprises have their own plant, equipment or stock; - iii. the accounting arrangements of the separate primary production enterprises; - iv. whether the separate primary production enterprises operate under their own trading names; - v. the commercial scale, viability and autonomy of each primary production enterprises.
+- 4.1 Applicants who operate their primary production enterprise under a single ABN on separate properties in different locations may apply for assistance up to the maximum amount available for the event for each eligible business. - 4.2 Consideration of eligible separate primary production enterprises may cover: - a) the staffing arrangements of the separate primary production enterprises - b) whether the primary production enterprises have their own plant, equipment or stock - c) the accounting arrangements of the separate primary production enterprises - d) whether the separate primary production enterprises operate under their own trading names - e) the commercial scale, viability and autonomy of each primary production enterprise.